4 Vectors

 4.2.2 Selecting by Condition

-R can select elements meeting any condition that evaluates to the logical value of TRUE.
-For example, which values of \vec{x} are greater than 35?
+R can select elements meeting any condition that evaluates to the logical value of TRUE

-x > 35
+> 35 x

 [1] FALSE FALSE FALSE TRUE TRUE

-This creates a vector of 5 elements that are either TRUE or FALSE.
-We can select just the elements for which the condition is TRUE like so:
+.
+We can select just the elements for which the condition is TRUE

-x[x > 35]
+> 35] x[x

 [1] 40 50